Spanish pedophile pardoned in Morocco arrested in Spain

 The Moroccan Justice Ministry said earlier on Monday it was sending two senior officials to Spain on Tuesday to discuss the matter with their counterparts in the Spanish ministry.

-Additional reporting by Aziz El Yaakoubi in Rabat; Writing by Clare Kane; Editing by Sarah White, Mike Collett-White; and Jackie Frank
+Additional reporting by Aziz El Yaakoubi in Rabat; Writing by Clare Kane; Editing by Sarah White, Mike Collett-White, Jackie Frank and Sonya Hepinstall

-Note: (This story is corrected in second paragraph to omit reference to pardon requested by Spain)